 In practice this means that data obtained by the Consortium can be requested from the Garching Science Archive as usual one year after the observations.
-However, in order to make recovery of precise radial velocities impossible, the keywords containing information about the time of the observations will be filtered from all file (raw and reduced) headers by the Archive during the de-archiving process (details are TBD).
+However, in order to make recovery of precise radial velocities impossible, the keywords containing information about the exact time of the observations will be filtered from all file headers (raw and reduced) by the Archive during the dearchiving process.
 This filtering will be applied until one year after the end of the 5 year Guaranteed Time period.